Things to know

 Your best chances of spotting a polar bear in Greenland is onboard an expedition ship in east Greenland.

-Most popular Greenland wildlife trips
+Our best Greenland wildlife trips

 Beginning in Svalbard before arcing westwards across the Greenland Sea and then down East Greenland’s long coastline to finish in Iceland, this is an audacious Arctic journey of startling diversity and contrast.
 Spectacular landscapes, towering glaciers and once-in-a-lifetime wildlife encounters…